apache/tvm-site/index.md

 * {:.aboutDetailsCol}
 #### About Apache TVM
-The vision of the Apache TVM Project is to host a diverse community of experts and practitioners in machine learning, compilers, and systems architecture to build an accessible, extensible, and automated open-source framework that optimizes current and emerging machine learning models for any hardware platform.
+The vision of the Apache TVM Project is to host a diverse community of experts and practitioners in machine learning, compilers, and systems architecture to build an accessible, flexible, and efficient open-source framework that optimizes current and emerging machine learning models for any hardware platform.
 TVM provides the following main features:

-    * Compilation of deep learning models into minimum deployable modules.
+    *  Python-first development that enables quick customization of machine learning compiler pipelines.
-    * Infrastructure to automatic generate and optimize models on more backend with better performance.
+    *  Universal deployment to bring models into minimum deployable modules.
 </div>
 </section>